Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Photon.md

 # Quick Start: Dissonance with Photon Unity Networking (PUN)

-> *Photon Unity Networking is currently in development.
-This integration is available but may not be fully functional or stable yet!*

 > This Quick Start guide is for those of you integrating Dissonance into a game with **Photon Unity Networking**.

 This tutorial will guide you through the steps required to get a basic Dissonance setup working in your project.
 By the end of this tutorial, you will having working voice comms with all users talking in a global chat room.
 There is a video version of this tutorial [here](TODO).